ucsb-cs56-pconrad-mentors/ucsb-cs56-pconrad-mentors.github.io/_topics/legacy_code_progress.md

 * You've [created a feedback repo for each of your teams](/topics/create_feedback_repos/)
 * You've handled the [feedback (and pull request) from their first look at legacy code lab](/topics/feedback_first_look_legacy_code/) and added feedback to their repos for it&mdash;at least as far as you can given their state of completion.
-* You've communicated with each of your mentees about their labs for completion for lab04, and you've recorded some feedback on that in their feedback repo.
+* You've communicated with each of your mentees about their issues for completion for lab04, and you've recorded some feedback on that in their feedback repo.

-More on each of these items below.

-# Creating Feedback Repos

-See [created a feedback repo for each of your teams](/topics/creating_feedback_repos/).
-Do this first.

 # Check in with each pair (trio, individual)